|

 his army around the crossroads town of Gettysburg.

-The three-day battle in and
+The three-day battle in and around

-In conjunction with the Union victory at Vicksburg on July 4, Gettysburg is frequently cited as the war's turning point.
+with the Union victory at Vicksburg on July 4, Gettysburg is frequently cited as the war's turning point.

 The Battle of Gettysburg was the largest engagement of the war.
 Starting as a chance meeting engagement